kerozene/irc-cah/README.md

     "maxIdleRounds": 2,             // - Number of inactive game rounds causing a player to be removed.

     "timeLimit": 120,               // - Seconds to allow for playing cards or picking winners.

+    "timeBetweenRounds": 10,        // - Seconds to pause after a round finishes.

     "voicePlayers": false,          // - Give current players +v on join?
 (Bot will assume it is opped.)